artscam/kjb/README.md

 # kjb
-The path of the rightious man is beset on all sides
+The path of the righteous man is beset on all sides.